Continued from Transforming Fear into Action

-“White, Low German speaking Mennonites live in Mexico?
-How the heck does that happen?
-I have never heard of that before” he said.
+“White, Low German-speaking Mennonites live in Mexico?
+How does that happen?
+I have never heard of that before,” he said.

-He answered, “That would almost be like Chinese Mennonites living in Iraq or Africa” and we both laughed as more students came in and asked, “What’s so funny?”
+“That would almost be like Chinese Mennonites living in Iraq or Africa” and we both laughed as more students came into the classroom.

 “Aaah … it’s a long story” Chung said.

 The teacher came back and handed me a brand new Spanish-English dictionary.
 When I picked it up I felt butterflies in my stomach and thought, “This is going to change everything.
 With what George taught me last night and this, I am going to spend every minute I have looking up words.
 I am never going to be bored again.”